wadeKeith/Dual-Robot-Manipulation-Sandbox-A-Goal-Conditioned-Platform-for-Imitation-and-Reinforcement-Learning/README.md

 # Dual Robot Manipulation Sandbox

+A goal-conditioned research playground that bridges physics-based simulation, heuristic demonstration harvesting, imitation learning, and reinforcement learning for UR5 manipulators in PyBullet.
+The accompanying technical report (`Doc/Dual Robot Manipulation Sandbox.pdf`) narrates how the pieces fit together and is now part of the repository.

-A research playground for learning-based manipulation with UR5 manipulators in PyBullet.
-The repo now ships three goal-conditioned tasks that share a consistent observation/action API:
+The sandbox currently ships three tasks that share a consistent observation/action API:

 - **Dual-arm pick-and-place** – legacy task with two UR5 arms and Robotiq 85 grippers (`PickPlace_UR5Env`).
 - **Single-arm UR5e pick-and-place** – lighter-weight task that mirrors the dual-arm goal structure (`PickPlaceUR5eEnv`).
 - **Single-arm UR5e reach** – reaching the handle with sparse reward shaped for HER (`ReachUR5Env`).

 On top of these environments you will find heuristic data collection policies, imitation-learning pipelines (WGCSL, GAIL, WGAN-GP), and several RL baselines (PPO, SAC+HER, DDPG+HER).
 The code is organised so that demonstrations, training runs, evaluation scripts, and real-robot deployments can reuse the same environment definitions.

+---

+## Highlights from the Technical Report

+- **Unified goal dictionary.** All environments emit `{"observation", "achieved_goal", "desired_goal"}` dictionaries; a mixin flattens them for algorithms that expect arrays while preserving semantic grouping.
+- **Shared simulation services.** `utilize.py` centralises PyBullet connections, camera utilities, and distance helpers so that environment and data-collection scripts stay lightweight.
+- **Heuristic-to-learning pipeline.** The `get_expert_data_*.py` collectors seed both HER-enabled replay buffers and imitation learning baselines (WGCSL, GAIL), letting you bootstrap policies before turning on RL fine-tuning.
+- **Sim-to-real bridge.** `Dual_robot_real/` retains a ROS Noetic workspace that mirrors the simulated control stack, easing deployment on dual-UR5 hardware once policies are ready.

+For deeper architectural context, including the information-flow diagram (Figure&nbsp;1 in the report) and section-by-section design notes, consult `Doc/Dual Robot Manipulation Sandbox.pdf`.

 ---